emmo-repo/domain-electrochemistry/sphinx/references.rst

   </tr>
   <tr>
   <td class="element-table-key"><span class="element-table-key">Comment</span></td>
-  <td class="element-table-value">The cathodic transfer coefficient αc is defined as –(RT/nF)(dlnkc /dE), where kc is the electroreduction rate constant, E is the applied potential, and R, T, and F have their usual significance.
+  <td class="element-table-value">The cathodic transfer coefficient &#945;c is defined as &#8211;(RT/nF)(dlnkc /dE), where kc is the electroreduction rate constant, E is the applied potential, and R, T, and F have their usual significance.
 This definition is equivalent to the other, -(RT/nF)(dln|jc |/dE), where jc is the cathodic current density corrected for any changes in the reactant concentration at the electrode surface with respect to its bulk value.</td>
   </tr>
   </table>